List of RKO Pictures films: 1936

 1936 was another profitable year for RKO, which released 39 films.
 The studio saw the arrival of producer Howard Hawks as well as George and Ira Gershwin.
-Although the studio did well overall, two of the few outstanding pictures to come out during the year were Follow the Fleet and Swing Time, which were both Astaire and Rogers vehicles.
-One of the biggest disappointments of the year was Sylvia Scarlett, starring Katharine Hepburn.
+Although the studio did well overall, two of the few outstanding pictures to come out during the year were Follow the Fleet and Swing Time, which were both Astaire and Rogers vehicles, and one of the biggest disappointments of the year was Sylvia Scarlett, starring Katharine Hepburn.